-The Composition of the Board in 2019
+The Composition of the Board

-- 1. Mr. Vasile Tofan, non-independent, non-executive, director, Chairperson of the Board, member of the Nominations, Remuneration and Corporate Governance Committee and member of the Audit Committee. - 2.
-Mrs. Monica Cadogan, independent, non-executive director, Chairperson of the Audit Committee, and member of the Nominations, Remuneration and Corporate Governance Committee. - 3.
-Mr. Neil McGregor, independent, non-executive director, Chairperson of the Nominations, Remuneration and Corporate Governance Committee, and member of the Audit Committee. - 4.
-Mr. Victor Bostan, non-independent, executive director, member of Nominations, Remuneration and Corporate Governance Committee.
-He also serves as the Company CEO. - 5.
-Mr. Victor Arapan, non-independent, executive director (from 25.4.2019).
+- Mr. Vasile Tofan, non-independent, non-executive, director, Chairperson of the Board, member of the Nominations, Remuneration and Corporate Governance Committee and member of the Audit Committee. - Mrs. Monica Cadogan, independent, non-executive director, Chairperson of the Audit Committee, and member of the Nominations, Remuneration and Corporate Governance Committee. - Mr. Neil McGregor, independent, non-executive director, Chairperson of the Nominations, Remuneration and Corporate Governance Committee, and member of the Audit Committee. - Mr. Victor Bostan, non-independent, executive director, member of Nominations, Remuneration and Corporate Governance Committee.
+He also serves as the Company CEO. - Mr. Victor Arapan, non-independent, executive director (from 25.4.2019).
 He also serves as the Company Chief Financial Officer.